 Much like the titular character, Halloween finds a way to come back to life even when its own terrible quality seemingly forces it into the grave.
 Six years after the abysmal Revenge comes Curse and you probably already know where this is going: This movie is terrible.
 If you have lost all hope, you can rent ($1.99) Halloween: The Curse of Michael Myers on YouTube.

 Halloween H20: 20 Years Later (1998)

 By 1998, the Halloween franchise seemed to be long past its prime but against all odds, Myers made a comeback with this sequel, which wisely circumvented the nonsense of Halloweens III-VI and framed itself as a direct sequel to the second Halloween movie, which was bad as opposed to terrible.
 The result?
 This movie isn’t good by any means but it may be the second best in the franchise so far, with the much-welcomed return of Scream Queen Jamie Lee Curtis as Laurie Strode.
-If you are a fan of adequate horror, you can rent ($2.99) or buy ($5.99) Halloween: The Curse of Michael Myers on Amazon Prime and stream it tonight.
+If you are a fan of adequate horror, you can rent ($2.99) or buy ($5.99) Halloween: The Curse of Michael Myers on Amazon Prime.

 Halloween: Resurrection (2002)

 While H20 seemed to be a return to form for Myers, this sequel derailed the Halloween franchise to the extent that it was rebooted by Rob Zombie five years later.
 The eighth chapter of the Halloween story stars Busta Rhymes and Tyra Banks and is nonsense from start to finish.
 If you want to watch a franchise nearly destroy itself, you can rent ($2.99) or buy ($5.99) Halloween: Resurrection on Amazon Prime.